How to pick a dental assistant school

 Other dental assisting programs

-If you cannot attend one of the programs listed above, it is a good idea to make sure the school in which the dental assisting program resides is accredited by a federal government-recognized accrediting agency.
-If you want to look up if a dental assisting school is accredited, the U.S. Department of Education has a handy look-up tool online.
+If you cannot attend one of the programs listed above, make sure the school is accredited by a federal government-recognized agency.
+If you want to see whether a dental assisting school is accredited, the U.S. Department of Education has a handy lookup tool.